-It takes great leadership to build winning teams.
+It takes great leadership to build successful teams.
 Leaders who are not afraid to course correct, make difficult decisions and establish standards of performance that are constantly being met – and improving at all times.
-Whether in the workplace, professional sports, or your local community, team building requires a keen understanding of people, their strengths and what gets them excited to work with others.
-Team building requires the management of egos and their constant demands for attention and recognition – not always warranted.
+Whether in the workplace, professional sports, or your local community, successful team building requires a keen understanding of people, their strengths and what gets them excited to work with others.
+Successful team building requires the management of egos and their constant demands for attention and recognition – not always warranted.
 Team building is both an art and a science and the leader who can consistently build high performance teams is worth their weight in gold.

 Building companies requires the know-how to build long-lasting teams.
 This is why most managers never become leaders and why most leaders never reach the highest pinnacle of leadership success.
 It requires the ability to master the “art of people” and knowing how to maneuver hundreds (if not thousands) of people at the right place and at the right time.
 It means knowing how each person thinks and how to best utilize their competencies rightly at all times.
 It’s playing a continuous chess match – knowing that every wrong move that is made can cost the company hundreds of thousands, if not millions of dollars (just ask BP and Enron).